juanjgarridop/pa_4/report/README.md

 than for the Spanish-English bilinguals assuming that the natives will have influence from English, and therefore not show native Spanish values.

+**Note:** I did my hypothesis on vowel formants, not VOT of the stops.
+I hope it’s not a problem.

 ![Vowel Space Comparison](../images/vowel_space.png)